maslick/klassy/README.md

 ## Description
- * Klassy provides a Weka friendly API with only two methods to implement
+ * Klassy provides a Weka friendly API with only two methods
  * Intended for **using** existing Weka models in production code
- * Build against Weka 3.8.1 (but can be used with earlier versions)
+ * Build against Weka 3.8.1 (but can be used with earlier versions or the stripped Android version)

 ## Installation
 ```